 A few years ago I was looking for something sweet, decadent and just over-the-top to make for Valentine’s Day weekend.
 I had the idea to take my favorite cinnamon rolls and turn them into a delicious red velvet counterpart.
-Now I’ve made a sourdough version.
+And now, I’ve made a sourdough version.
 Red Velvet Sourdough Cinnamon Rolls are decadent, delicious and perfect for any red velvet and chocolate lovers.
 Rich chocolate filling rolled between red velvet dough, baked to perfection and drizzled with a creamy cream cheese icing.
 It doesn’t get much better than that!

 Sample Baking Schedule